xav-ie/transitive-type-check/README.md

 1. Make sure you have Nushell installed on your system.
 2. `cd` to your library
+3. `npm i -g check-transitive-types` -- you likely don't want this as a dependency in your project
-3. `npx check-transitive-types` in that folder
+4. `check-transitive-types` or `npx @xav-ie/check-transitive-types` in that folder

 It runs relative to invocation, so `check-transitive-types` may exist anywhere.